Kaltsoon/react-native-material/material/3-communicating-with-server.md

 export default App;
 ```

+## Organizing GraphQL related code

-It is up to you how to organize the GraphQL related code.
-It is recommended to define queries, mutations, fragments, and possibly other entities in their own files.
-Here is an example of a structure you can use to get started:
+It is up to you how to organize the GraphQL related code in your application.
+However, for the sake of a reference structure, let's have a look at one quite simple and efficient way to organize the GraphQL related code.
+In this structure, we define queries, mutations, fragments, and possibly other entities in their own files.
+These files are located in the same directory.
+Here is an example of the structure you can use to get started:

 ![GraphQL structure](images/12.png)